 The International Hockey Federation (FIH) supports the fight against doping in sport in all its forms.
 The FIH is therefore a signatory to the World Anti-Doping Code.

 The FIH is proud that hockey is free from the use of performance enhancing drugs and aims to maintain this situation.
-The FIH has therefore adopted Anti-Doping Regulations which are in full accordance with the World Anti-Doping Code.
+The FIH has therefore adopted Anti-Doping Rules which are in full accordance with the World Anti-Doping Code.

 More general information about anti-doping can be found on the WADA website.
 The FIH has chosen a few links from the WADA website which it thinks are particularly helpful to athletes and coaches.
 They are listed below: